Smart healthcare: How IoT can improve health services

 Remote patient monitoring

-Remote patient monitoring is done via a series of interconnected home-based devices that are used to gather real-time patient data, transmit it to caregivers, and deliver the best possible care based on that.
+Remote patient monitoring is done via a series of interconnected home-based devices that gather real-time patient data, transmit it to caregivers, and deliver the best possible care based on that.
 Delivering healthcare at the patients’ doorsteps reduces overall healthcare costs as well.

-It is more efficient for the caregivers and convenient for the patients too, improving the overall user experience.
+It is more efficient for caregivers and convenient for patients, improving the user experience.
 When combined with preventive care, remote patient monitoring enables healthcare decisions that can prevent serious health incidents.

 Apps for patients and caregivers

-With the rising popularity and affordability of cloud technology, mobile apps are being used in every walk of life.
-People used to technology to make their lives easier are ready to accept healthcare apps as well.
+With cloud technology’s rising popularity and affordability, mobile apps are being used in every walk of life.
+People used to technology to make their lives easier are also ready to accept healthcare apps.

-Such apps can be developed for both patients and physicians/ other healthcare providers.
+Such apps can be developed for patients, physicians/ other healthcare providers.
 Healthcare mobile apps for patients can report or transmit real-time health data to caregivers for disease management and health monitoring.

 Applications ranging from medical alert systems for senior care to virtual maternity care and patient wearables are being developed.